Hyperbolic contact symplectic lifts: Classification of automorphism groups in low dimension

-\begin{corollary} No $5$-dimensional Lie group acting faithfully on the bidisc preserves any holomorphic symplectic form, even up to a constant factor. \end{corollary} \begin{proof} From the above, we can assume that the group has identity component \(N\times PSL_2\R\), with \(N \subset PSL_2\R \) a subgroup.
+We apply Lemma~\vref{thm:tilted.subgroups} to rule out certain group actions: \begin{corollary} No $5$-dimensional Lie group acting faithfully on the bidisc preserves any holomorphic symplectic form, even up to a constant factor. \end{corollary} \begin{proof} Apply Lemma~\vref{thm:tilted.subgroups} with $G = G' = PSL_2\R$.
+Up to swapping factors, the group has identity component \(N\times PSL_2\R\), with \(N \subset PSL_2\R \) a connected subgroup.
 Consider the standard action on the product of upper-half planes $\mathbb{H} \times \mathbb{H}$.
-Any holomorphic \(2\)-form on $\mathbb{H} \times \mathbb{H}$
+Any holomorphic \(2\)-form \(\omega=f(z,w)dz\wedge dw\) on $\mathbb{H} \times \mathbb{H}$ scaled by translations has